essitormanen/sport_calendar/README.md

   "_teamname_B": "" //VARCHAR
 }

-Note!
-  - you can fetch events by id
-  - in routes, event/_sportname doesn't work

 - In the client, the App.jsx file fetches the events from the database

 Because of the nature of the foreign keys, the tables `sport`, `venue` & both teams need to be posted to the database beforehand in order for them to be accepted as values when adding a new event.

-Note!
-In the client side there are not any indications of which sports/teams/venues exist in the database.
-You can check the default values in the init_db.sql file.

-- There is also a component called AddEvent.jsx, which contains a form to create/add new events to the database.
+- There is a component called AddEvent.jsx, which contains a form to create/add new events to the database.
 It takes the values (date, time, sport, venue, team A & team B) // Note, you can add for example a Football event with Basketballl teams/venues, as they aren't properly separated in the code.

-Submitting a form with suitable information, the event will be added to the database and will show on the calendar after refreshing the page.
+- Submitting a form with suitable information, the event will be added to the database and will show on the calendar after refreshing the page.
 Submitting an empty form or a form with falsey values, you can find an error in the console.
+I was planning on making an conditionally rendering alert box which would indicate whether the form was submitted succesfully, but I ended up not having enough time for that.

+- When filling the form to add an event, the input boxes `sport`, `venue` and `team` (A+B) have to be written manually.
+You can check the possible values from the dropdown boxes next to each of them.